Exploring Nature. Inspiring Science.

 • Get Outside, Get Healthy

-Lacawac's preservation efforts are for charitable and educational intentions exclusively.
-We are committed to build and sustain an organization that can provide conservation opportunities and stewardship in perpetuity.
-Through our land protection efforts and community outreach, Lacawac connects local communities to the importance of actively supporting and sustaining our forests, and waters.
-Our mission of preservation allows us to conserve the precious lands vital to clean drinking water, biological diversity, outdoor recreation, and to the overall beauty and quality of life.
+Lacawac’s preservation efforts are driven solely by charitable and educational purposes, ensuring that conservation opportunities and responsible stewardship endure for generations.
+Through land protection initiatives and community engagement, we connect people to the importance of sustaining forests and waterways.
+Our mission safeguards clean drinking water, biodiversity, outdoor recreation, and the overall beauty and quality of life in our region.

-Every property and every landowner are unique.
-Lacawac is here to help you find the land preservation option best suited for you and your property.
-Lacawac works with local private landowners, municipalities, and other partners to protect the land in two ways.
+We recognize that every property and landowner is unique, and we are dedicated to helping you find the best land preservation option for your needs.
+Lacawac partners with private landowners, municipalities, and conservation organizations to protect land through two primary approaches:

 Conservation Easements